indieweb/wordpress-micropub/readme.md

 If the token's `me` value matches a WordPress user's URL, that user will be used.
 Otherwise, the token must match the site's URL, and no user will be used.

-Alternatively, you can set `MICROPUB_LOCAL_AUTH` to 1 to use WordPress's internal user login instead of tokens.
+Alternatively, you can set `MICROPUB_LOCAL_AUTH` to 1 to disable the plugin's authorization function, for example if you want authorization to be done by WordPress or another plugin such as the Indieauth plugin.

 Finally, for ease of development, if the WordPress site is running on `localhost`, it logs a warning if the access token is missing or invalid and still allows the request.